syncthing/syncthing/dev/device-ids.rst

     find SHA-256 collisions scary then your priorities are wrong.

-It's also worth noting that the property of SHA-256 that we are using is not simply collision resistance but resistance to a preimage attack.
-I.e. even if you can find two messages that result in a hash collision that doesn't help you attack Syncthing (or TLS in general).
+It's also worth noting that the property of SHA-256 that we are using is not simply collision resistance but resistance to a preimage attack, i.e. even if you can find two messages that result in a hash collision that doesn't help you attack Syncthing (or TLS in general).
 You need to create a message that hashes to exactly the hash that my certificate already has or you won't get in.

 Note also that it's not good enough to find a random blob of bits that happen to have the same hash as my certificate.
-You need to create a valid DER- encoded, signed certificate that has the same hash as mine.
+You need to create a valid DER-encoded, signed certificate that has the same hash as mine.
 The difficulty of this is staggeringly far beyond the already staggering difficulty of finding a SHA-256 collision.